stonegold546/cohens_d_calculators/README.md

 # Effect size calculators

-Calculator I originally built for Introduction to Educational Statistics class I serve as Teaching Assistant for.
-I intended that it focus on Cohen's _d_ family of effect sizes only.
+Calculator I originally built for the Introduction to Educational Statistics class I serve as Teaching Assistant for.
+I initially intended that it focus on the Cohen's _d_ family of effect sizes only.
 My work here owes a lot to [Daniël Lakens'](https://twitter.com/lakens) [writings](https://daniellakens.blogspot.nl/).

 You can contact me at uanhoro.1@osu.edu.